 We also now have a great deal of information from Romain about Jeanne’s Vangraschepe family as it was in France: out of respect for people who were close to Jeanne both in France and Australia it is not yet timely for us to post all of the information we have gathered at this time – no doubt the time will come when it may be made more public, or at least within more immediate family in Australia.

-The information to which we refer is all available from publicly accessible repositories in France and Australia, and I have recorded all of it, including Romain’s interpretations of events in France, in my private ‘Reminiscences of Family & Friends’ treatise which nears completion (2014).**
+The information to which we refer is all available from publicly accessible repositories in France and Australia, and I have recorded all of it, including Romain’s interpretations of events in France, in my private ‘Reminiscences of Family & Friends’ treatise which was completed in 2021.**

 Romain and his sister Auralie are show below.
 The Image Gallery shows several other images recording the meeting for the first time of the Australian and French cousins in Rouen.